UXVirtual/janusvr-ecommerce/README.md

 2. `cd` to the `/online` folder and run `composer update` to download the dependencies.

+3. Run `php Thelia thelia:install` from the `/online` folder and follow the instructions to install.

 ## Testing

 * Run `./scripts/launch-janusvr.command` to open up JanusVR window mode and automatically connect to the e-commerce